mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ### Slots

+You can pass in your own components to completely override the default components inside the `Account` popover through the `slots` prop.

+#### Content

-You can pass in your own items to the `Account` menu through the `menuItems` slot to add additional menu items in the space between the user's account details and the sign out button, to create larger, more complex menus:
+Use the `content` slot to add any additional options in the space between the user's account details and the sign out button, to create larger, more complex menus:

+##### Account Switcher

-{{"demo": "AccountSlots.js", "bg": "gradient"}}
+{{"demo": "AccountSlotsAccountSwitcher.js", "bg": "gradient"}}

+The `content` prop can take any React component, so you can use it to display information instead of adding menu items:

+##### Crypto Wallet

+{{"demo": "AccountSlotsInfo.js", "bg": "outlined" }}